Symmetry-based computational search for novel binary and ternary 2D materials: Strategy

 The next step is the creation of all possible combinations of the WPs for each chemical element in the combined list.
-For example, if the number of WPs is four, we get four factorial posibilities.
+For example, if the number of WPs is four, we get $4!$ posibilities.
 This strategy allows different WPs for the same species and therefore broadens the number of possible stoichiometries (i.e., a chemical species can occupy more than one WP).
 We then create a product of this list associated with the number of selected species.
-This selection leads to the definition of a chemical composition based on the occupation of the different WPs for each species in the compound.
+This selection leads to the definition of a chemical composition based on the occupation of the different WPs for each species in the compound. {As certain Wyckoff positions have free parameters, our approach is not exhaustive.
+For example, for the $p1$ space group we only occupy the (single) position $1a$ once for each atomic species.
+This leads to a single possibility for both the binary compound AB, and the ternary compound ABC.
+The number of possibilities increases, however, very rapidly with the number of different Wyckoff positions available within the space group.}

 In parallel, we create a list of possible oxidation states of the considered species.
 We make all possible combinations without replacement for each element from this list, and we create a product of the different list elements.
 We used the experimentally most common oxidation states, as they will have considerably larger potential to be synthesized (the selected oxidation states are included in the Supplementary Information).
 Finally, a compound is created from the provided number of species, the combination of WPs, and the oxidation state.

+{We have not imposed any explicit limit on the number of atoms in the unit cell.
+However, the procedure we use to generate the compounds does lead to an \textit{implicit} constraint which, however, depends on the number and multiplicity of the Wyckoff positions for each space group.
+For the space groups studied here, the maximum number of atoms in the unit cell was 32, although the majority of the compounds has less than 16 atoms in the unit cell.}

 After the material is obtained from the previous step, and before we perform a complete electronic structure calculation, we conduct a materials screening, which allows us to reduce the number of compounds to be fully considered.
-For the screening, we used rules implemented in SMACT~\cite{davies2016computational}.
+For the screening, we used rules implemented in {the open-source material-screening Python} package SMACT~\cite{davies2016computational}.
 In this package, decisions are made based on stoichiometry.
-The first rule is to have only neutral compounds, which can be easily computed from the stoichiometry and the oxidation states.
-Next, we use the so-called Pauling test for neutral materials, which requires that positive ions are lower in electronegativity than negative ions.
+The first rule is to have only neutral compounds, which can be easily computed from the stoichiometry and the oxidation states. {The second rule} is the so-called Pauling test for neutral materials which requires that positive ions {have lower} electronegativity than negative ions.